vigourpt/mysticballs/docs/05-api-documentation.md

 ## Netlify Functions

-Netlify Functions serve as the backend for MYSTICBALLS, handling authentication, reading generation, and payment processing.
+Netlify Functions serve as the backend for MYSTICBALLS, handling authentication, reading generation, reading history, and payment processing.

 ### 1. getReading